Direct card charge

 .then(response => console.log(response));

-// Install with: composer require flutterwavedev/flutterwave-v3
+// Installation: composer require flutterwavedev/flutterwave-v3

 ];

-# Install with: gem install flutterwave_sdk
+# Installation: gem install flutterwave_sdk

-require 'flutterwave_sdk'
+require './flutterwave_sdk'

 flw = Flutterwave.new(ENV["FLW_PUBLIC_KEY"], ENV["FLW_SECRET_KEY"], ENV["FLW_ENCRYPTION_KEY"])